Module refinery.lib.scripts.js.deobfuscation.stringarray

 body: Sequence[Node]

-class ChecksumInfo (node, local_accessors, wrappers, prop_maps)
+class ChecksumInfo (node, local_accessors, alias_map, wrappers, prop_maps)

 Result of extracting the checksum expression from the rotation IIFE.